keptn/keptn.github.io/content/docs/0.16.x/manage/shipyard/index.md

 #### Rollback

-Defines the rollback task that is executed when a rollback shall be triggered.
+Defines the rollback task that is executed when a rollback is triggered.

 **Usage:**
 ```